wenekar/procinfo/README.md

 Or just copy the script.
 It's a bash script with no dependencies beyond standard Unix tools (`ps`, `lsof`, `pgrep`).
 Or better yet, copy parts of it, combine them, make one script that satisfies your specific needs!

+## Features

+- **Cross-platform** - Works on Linux and macOS (no Windows?)
+- **Zero dependencies** - Except for bash and standard Unix tools, and maybe an operating system.
+- **Process tree** - See all parents of a given process. (shocking!)
+- **Environment inspection** - See ENV variables for a given process (-V or --env)
+- **Systemd integration** - If a process belongs to a .service, shows the path to that .service file.
+- **SSH integration** - Instantly see the user@IP of the ssh-session that started the process.
+- **git integration** - Does the process belong to a git repo?
+See the branch, and remote URL directly in the output.
+- **Docker aware** - Detects containers, composes, container-id, image name, port bindings...
+May add more info later.
+- **Network info** - Shows all listening ports for a process.
+- **Lock detection** - Shows lock files and open files of the process.
+- **Multiple formats** - Human-readable, short one-liner, or JSON
+- **Case-insensitive** - `procinfo nginx` matches `Nginx`, `NGINX`, etc.

+## Requirements

+procinfo:
+- A UNIX-like system
+- bash
+- ps
+- lsof
+- pgrep

+Optional dependencies:
+- docker
+- git
+- systemctl
+- whatis (included with man)
+- jq (json output support)

+procinfo_minimal:
+- sh

 ## Usage
 ```bash
 # By process name